dboddie-canonical-work/disgorged-docs/troubleshoot-snap-building.rst

 To resolve this, make sure your part includes ``parse-info`` or runs a command to define the version details (such as ``snapcraftctl set-version``).

-For more information on the keywords most affected by this error, see `Adding global metadata <adding-global-metadata.md>`__.
+For more information on the keywords most affected by this error, see :ref:`Adding global metadata <adding-global-metadata>`.

 2. Build phase
 ~~~~~~~~~~~~~~